GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 name: fig-trigger-concept
 align: center
 ---
-The Trigger Process concept.
 ```

 The entire trigger workflow will be run in a QGIS model, which automates the spatial analysis for assessing the impact of tropical cyclones.
-It integrates cyclone storm track data with administrative boundaries, population data, infrastructure, and service locations to identify and quantify affected areas and resources.
+It integrates cyclone storm track data with administrative boundaries, population data, infrastructure, and service locations to identify and quantify exposed areas and resources.

 ## Trigger Input Data